 A press release from State Senate candidate Karen McConnaughay:

-McConnaughay is seeking the Republican nomination for the state senate in District 33 which includes northeast Kane and southeast McHenry Counties.
+McConnaughay is seeking the Republican nomination for the State Senate from the 33rd District which includes northeast Kane and southeast McHenry Counties.